Kwajalein Atoll: Demographics

-13,500 Marshall Islanders live on the atoll, mostly on Ebeye Island.
+9,789 people lived on the atoll at the 2021 census, mostly on densely populated Ebeye Island, which is the second most populated island in the Marshall Islands.
+Many other islands have small populations around the atoll including near Roi-Namur and the western islands.
+Ebeye is linked by causeway to four other islands, and the southern area with the military base to the south is one of the larger population centers in the Western Side of the Marshall Islands.

 Current use by U.S. military

 Kwajalein and Roi-Namur are the main islands used by the U.S. personnel.
 Provision is made for family housing.
 Personnel whose family members are not with them live in hotel room style housing.

 Testing sites

 Of the 97 islands, 11 are leased by the United States.
 They are part of the Ronald Reagan Ballistic Missile Defense Test Site (RTS), formerly known as Kwajalein Missile Range.
-The lease is active from 2006–2066, with an option to renew for another 20 years.
+The lease is active from 2006 to 2066, with an option to renew for another 20 years.
 Leased islands include Kwajalein, Meck, Eniwetak, Omelek, Gellinam, Gagan, Ennugarret, and Roi-Namur on the eastern side of the atoll and Ennylabegan, Legan, and Illeginni on the western side.

 RTS includes radar installations, optics, telemetry, and communications equipment, which are used for ballistic missile and missile-interceptor testing, and for space operations support.
 Kwajalein island hosts the $914 million Space Fence radar, which tracks satellites and orbital debris.
 Kwajalein has one of five ground stations used in controlling the RTS range, which also assist in the operation of the Global Positioning System (GPS) navigation system.